-As always, I express my gratitude to Mayor Greg Fischer, The Louisville-Metro Council and the residents of Louisville for their support of the Louisville Fire Department in our efforts to deliver the highest level of services and ensure the safety of all people that visit, work and live in Louisville.
+In conclusion, I want to express my gratitude to Mayor Greg Fischer, The Louisville-Metro Council and the residents of Louisville for their support of the Louisville Division of Fire in our effort to deliver the highest level of services and ensure the safety of all people that live, work and visit our community.

 Gregory W. Frederick, Colonel